KHS-Robotics/Demon-Slacker/README.md

 to load the HTML from the team updates page and [cheerio](https://www.npmjs.com/package/cheerio) to traverse it.
 Then, we compare the traversed team updates from the page and the local updates saved in a JSON using [underscore](https://www.npmjs.com/package/underscore)'s `isEqual` function.
 If the JSON objects are different, then we use [deep-diff](https://www.npmjs.com/package/deep-diff) to compare the changes.
 We then send the proper message to [slack](https://www.slack.com/) using
-[slack-node](https://www.npmjs.com/package/slack-node) based on the differences in the local JSON and what we pulled from the web.
+[slack-node](https://www.npmjs.com/package/slack-node) based on the differences in the local JSON object and what we pulled from the web.

 ## Example
 ```